nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 ### Authorisation

-A simple role-based authorisation scheme will be implemented and will use the client certificate CN (Common Name) to identify the client.
+A simple role-based authorisation scheme will be implemented and will use the client certificate CN (Common Name) to identify the client's role.

 Each operation supported by the service will have an associated permission.